10 Tips for Walking & Hiking in Niue

 7. If You’re Looking for a Longer Hike, Check Out the Bike Trails

 The 5-minute sea tracks might not satisfy a keen hiker, so if you’re looking for a longer walk in Niue, your best option is to tackle the bike trails.
 There are five bike trails in Niue, where maps can be picked up at the Visitor Information Centre in Alofi.
 Bike trails go in a loop, incorporating remote inland bush roads and the main ring road.
 On foot, they can take as little as 2 hours to as much as 4 hours to complete.
-Check out some of our descriptions of the bike trails in the 10 Best Hikes in Niue.

 8. For Longer Hikes, Set Out Early